 Recording each instance of bullying meticulously is key.
 Document the date, time, location, and people present.
 This record will serve as solid evidence if you need to take the matter to a higher authority.

+Try this Workplace Bullying Journal: Keep Track of Bullies In The Workplace.
 A 365-day journal to record all incidents of bullying.

 Reaching Out for Support and Empowerment

 Seek help from your support network, whether it be trustworthy colleagues, loved ones, or close friends, who can offer reassurance and guidance.
-If the problem continues to have a negative impact on your overall health and well-being, it may be helpful to seek the guidance of a skilled professional counsellor who specializes in handling workplace bullying.
+If the problem continues to have a negative impact on your overall health and well-being, it may be helpful to seek the guidance of a skilled professional counsellor who specialises in handling workplace bullying.

 Reporting: Your Right, Your Responsibility

 Your employer must ensure a safe and respectful workspace.
 Once you have enough evidence, be sure to report the incidents of bullying to your immediate supervisor or your company’s human resources department.

 If your company fails to resolve the problem, you have the right to seek assistance from a union representative, an external authority such as a whistleblowing helpline, or if you’re in the US, you can contact a whistleblower attorney Phoenix or anywhere else in the country to help resolve the problem.